woocommerce/woocommerce/readme.txt

 == Changelog ==

 = 1.6.3 =
-* Feature - Option to register using the email address as the username
+* Feature - Option to register using the email address as the username instead of entering a username
 * Feature - Ability to change the demo notice text via settings
 * Tweak - Removed rarely used settings